agurebora/person-service/README.md

 ## CURL request examples

-Export PERSON_API_ENDPOINT value with the API endpoint provided by CDK: PersonInterfaceStack.HttpApiPersonUrl
+Export PERSON_API_ENDPOINT value with the API endpoint provided by CDK: `PersonInterfaceStack.HttpApiPersonUrl`

 ```
 export PERSON_API_ENDPOINT=<api-endpoint>
 ```

+To list all persons, you can use the following CURL command:
 ```
 curl --location $PERSON_API_ENDPOINT
 ```

+To create a new person, use this CURL command:
 ```
 curl --location $PERSON_API_ENDPOINT \
 --header 'Content-Type: application/json' \